philbooth/complexity-report/README.md

 * maintainability index.

-The tool can be configured to fail when cyclomatic complexity passes a specified threshold, to aid its usefulness in automated environments / CI.
+The tool can be configured to fail when complexity metrics pass a specified threshold, to aid its usefulness in automated environments / CI.
 There are also options
 for controlling how metrics are calculated